 1. Are You An "Employee" Under California Law?

 In California, only an employee can file a claim or lawsuit against their employer for wrongful termination.
 The definition of the word "employee" depends on the type of harm that the worker has alleged, however, in most cases, a worker will be considered an employee if they work under the supervision, direction, and control of an employer.

-The biggest distinction that must be made is whether the employment relationship is one of an “employee” or “independent contractor.”
+The biggest distinction that must be made is whether the employment relationship is one of an "employee" or "independent contractor."
 An independent contractor is someone who provides a business with a specific product or service, but the business generally has no right to control the means by which that result is accomplished.
-The lawyers at Kingsley & Kingsley have previously published articles that discuss ways to determine if a worker is an employee or independent contractor.
+The lawyers at Kingsley and Kingsley Employment Lawyers have previously published articles that discuss ways to determine if a worker is an employee or independent contractor.